 Reduced fat crescent rolls filled with a lower calorie bbq bacon cheeseburger filling.

-- 1 tube (8oz) Reduced Fat Crescent Rolls keep chilled until needed
+- 1 tube (8oz) Reduced Fat Crescent Rolls, keep chilled

 *For the braid, place the thick ends of the crescent rolls together back to back.
 Press them together in the center to create a spine-like shape before filling and wrapping.